dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 ### Tools and access

-To succesfully go through this demo you will need:
+To successfully go through this demo you will need:

 * [GitHub](https://github.com) account with a [Personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) generated.